sjlu/sjlu.github.io/projects/music/index.md

 had help from [Frances Soong](http://francessoong.com) and [Shy Ruparel](http://shyruparel.com) to create a new and improved experience of the application.

-Because Facebook changed its design, the application evolved to become a place for indie artists to publish and share their music on their Facebook pages.
-It even gave artists paid advertisting opportunities to obtain more "listens" of their music.
+Because Facebook changed its design, the application evolved to become a place for Indie artists to publish and share their music on their Facebook pages.
+It even gave artists paid advertising opportunities to obtain more "listens" of their music.
 It essentially became what is the modern day SoundCloud.